wagdav/thewagner.net/content/2025-01-15-Six-months-of-cdk.markdown

 Take the [VPC][VPC] Layer 2 construct, for instance.
 It comes with quite generous defaults: setting up two Availability Zones and NAT gateways in both.
-These make sense when you design for high availability, but feels like overkill if you just need to launch a few development machines.
-Or, sometimes you want to assign secondary IP addresses to instances running a VPC but this construct doesn't allow for that; you'd have to build the missing bits using Layer 1 constructs.
+These make sense when you design for high availability but feels like overkill if you just need to launch a few development machines.
+Or sometimes you want to assign secondary IP addresses to instances running a VPC, but this construct doesn't allow for that; you'd have to build the missing bits using Layer 1 constructs.